top of page

 • Inner ear testing can identify vestibular organ dysfunction.

-• Eye-tracking computers can evaluate neurovisual issues.
+• Eye-tracking technology can evaluate neurovisual issues.

-• Diagnostic imaging, such as MRIs or CT scans, aids in identifying structural issues in the CCJ and neck.
+• Diagnostic imaging, such as MRIs or CT scans aids in identifying structural issues in the CCJ and neck.

 A well-rounded treatment program might include: